 One of the areas researched in the report was vendor evaluation.
-The survey explored the main criteria employers use when evaluating wellness vendors by asking “What are your top criteria when evaluating wellness vendors (choose top 3)?”
-The responses to the question are found in the chart below.
+The surveys explored the main criteria employers use when evaluating wellness program vendors by asking “What are your top criteria when evaluating wellness vendors (choose top 3)?”
+The 2019 report’s responses to the question are found in the chart below.
 Based on the survey results, two things are clear: (i) pricing is and remains the top criteria and (ii) customer testimonials and domain expertise don’t really matter that much.
-Twenty-five percent of brokers felt pricing was a top three criteria when evaluating vendors, but very few felt customer testimonials and domain expertise were a top three consideration.
+Eighty-three percent of brokers felt pricing was a top three criteria when evaluating vendors, but very few felt customer testimonials and domain expertise were a top three consideration.
 The remaining criteria, which include customer service, flexibility, technology, and reporting, were effectively equally considered.

 Employer size did change the importance of these criteria.
 Medium-sized businesses seem to be most price-sensitive, while brokers of large employers value flexibility/customizability and technology more.
 Finding corporate wellness platforms that can accommodate the organization’s unique needs is essential for larger companies that have the budget and are more mature in their wellness programming.
 Customer service seems to be equally important to employers regardless of their size.

 In addition to vendor evaluation criteria, the report also explored investment trends (where employers are investing their wellness budgets) as well as decision influencers (what factors employers consider the most when making benefits decisions).
 A notable trend the reports show is the decline in popularity in biometric screening.
 In 2018, 19% of respondents reported investing less in biometric screening solutions.
 This number increased to 29% in 2019.